 - The subject of this episode in particular

 This list is by no means exhaustive.
-However, it does provide a good starting point for explaining what the listener may find in your podcast.
+However, it does provide a great starting point for explaining what the listener may find in your podcast.
+It will help them to understand what they are listening to if it’s the first time they are listening to one of your episodes. 👂

 To make your intro especially interesting, it’s not enough to simply say what you’re going to discuss.
-Announce your topic with a good hook: How and why did you decide to discuss this?
+Having a great title or interesting elements throughout your episode isn’t enough, you’ll need to announce your topic with a great hook: How and why did you decide to discuss this?
 Your idea may have come from a story you were told or from something you found intriguing.
+Your audience needs to understand your thought process to be deeply interested in your content.

-By being as sincere as possible about your own journey, you can create that same interest in the listener.
+By being as sincere as possible about your own journey, you can create that same interest in the listener and you will be amazed to see your completion rate skyrocket ! 🚀

-Whatever your podcast intro, keep one thing in mind : the shorter the better.
-The longer your introduction, the more you delay getting to the heart of the matter, and you’ll risk losing your listener’s attention.
+If you are reading this, you already know that your podcast intro is strategic.
+It will be tempting to be as comprehensive as possible in your intro… But you must keep one thing in mind : the shorter the better.
+By making your intro too long, you will delay the moment you’re getting to the heart of the matter, and you will risk losing your listeners’ attention.

 Choose your intro music wisely

 The music you choose for the beginning of your show is extremely important.
-It’s what your listeners will hear every time they listen to your podcast.
-Don’t take it lightly!
+It’s the music your listeners will hear every time they listen to your podcast, it’s the music they will think about when they think about your podcast, it’s the music they will find themselves whistling when they are taking a shower (okay, maybe not to this point)… But don’t take it lightly!

 To help you select your soundtrack, keep in mind the following: